Ulvvo/Air-Pollution-Data-Analysis/README.md

 Correlationformatted.docx contains the formatted coefficients (word table format).

 # Bivariate data
 bivariate.py contains matplotlib code used to plot the relationships between temperature, humidity and PM2.5 concentrations.
+Humidity.png and Temperature.png are the figures plotted from the code.